jamargoochIT/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/60485847-bd2b-4872-b867-b15956d35d5f)

-Now, we’re going to make the webserver aware of PHP being installed on the VM and tell it where it is.
+Now, we’re going to make the webserver aware that PHP has been installed on the VM and tell it where it is.

 Click on PHP Manager -> Register new PHP version.